 Need to know

 - Kmart sells a variety of its Anko-branded cheap stick and barrel vacs

 - The price may be right, but they rated only poor to OK in our cleaning tests and often ranked in the bottom three

 - Become a CHOICE member to access our full reviews and test results

-For every person willing to spend whatever it takes for the vacuum cleaner of their dreams (we know you're out there), there's another buying one as a total grudge purchase.
+For every person willing to spend whatever it takes for the vacuum cleaner of their dreams, there's another buying one as a total grudge purchase.

 If this is you (no clean-freak judgement here), it could be tempting to opt for a vac at the dirt-cheap end of the scale, such as the models from Kmart's house brand, Anko.

 Although we do love it when we find a bargain appliance that really shines, in the case of Kmart vacuum cleaners, the news kind of sucks.
-Their bagless barrel and robot vacs were among the lowest scorers in our lab tests, and the stick vacuums on offer didn't fare much better.
+Their bagless barrel vacs were among the lowest scorers in our lab tests, and the stick vacuums on offer didn't fare much better.

-Still, if you're tempted by the price tag, read on to see our expert analysis of each model's cleaning skills (or lack thereof), and whether it may suit your home and housecleaning needs.
+Still, if you're tempted by the price tag, read on to see our expert analysis of each model's cleaning skills (or lack thereof).